A push notification is a message sent by an app (kind of like a text message) that appears on a user’s mobile device.

 - Status updates on orders or other in-app activity

-Precisely because of their personal nature and the fact that they are sent to existing app users, push notifications are typically associated with re-targeting or re-engagement campaigns.
+Precisely because of their personal nature and the fact that they are sent to existing app users, push notifications are typically associated with remarketing or re-engagement campaigns.

 Why are push notifications important?

-One major benefit of push notification, especially in relation to paid retargeting, is that they are extremely cost-effective, producing high payoffs at a fraction of the cost of other methods.
+One major benefit of push notification, especially in relation to paid remarketing, is that they are extremely cost-effective, producing high payoffs (and LTV) at a fraction of the cost of other methods.